Phxstick/acnicoy/data/help/components/home-section.md

 The table at the top displays the distribution of items across SRS levels for each language.
-Small grey numbers denote the total number of items in a level, whereas large red numbers below denote the number of items ready for review.
+Small grey numbers denote the total number of items in a level, while large red numbers below denote the number of items ready for review.

 If you're short on time, it's recommended to at least review items in lower SRS levels, as these are more likely to slip out of your memory if neglected.
-You can enable prioritization of low-level items in the test settings.
+You can select specific levels and languages for review by clicking them while pressing Ctrl (or Shift to select multiple at once).
+Additionally, you can enable prioritization of low-level items in the test settings.

 The bar diagram at the bottom shows the amount of items that are scheduled for review in intervals in the near future.
 The timeline can be dragged to reveal